nucypher/nucypher/docs/source/architecture/servicefees.rst

 Note on staker sustainability
 -----------------------------

 Although the maximum fee rate parameter constrains the income from fees in one plane, it is a component of a strategy to maximize long-term network revenue through predictable, affordable and congruent pricing.
-Operational costs will almost certainly exceed fee income in the near-term, but the subsidy mechanism is designed to steadily support service-providers for the first 5 to 8 years – see *Demand uncertainty & fragility* section of the Staking & Economic Protocol paper for more detail.
+Operational costs will almost certainly exceed fee income in the near-term, but the subsidy mechanism is designed to steadily support service-providers for the first 5 to 8 years – see the *Demand uncertainty & fragility* section of the Staking & Economic Protocol paper for more detail.
 This stable source of income provides an extended window for the NuCypher community to trial various fee range parameters until a balance is struck between the extremes of 1) unaffordability for early customers leading to low demand, and 2) unsustainability for service-providers leading to low participation.

 See the *Price point derivation* section, in particular the *Reconciling demand-side and service-side constraints* sub-section, of the Pricing Protocol & Economics paper for a deeper analysis of this trade-off.